Skip to content

 Wendy Chase headshot, woman with short gray hair, black rimmed glasses, black blouseWendy Chase

-Wendy Chase is the Director of Clinical Education/Assistant Professor at Rocky Mountain University of Health Professions.
+Wendy Chase joined Rocky Mountain University of Health Professions in July 2017 as Director of Clinical Education/Assistant Professor.
 Ms. Chase earned her B.S. at Central Michigan University and her M.A. at Northwestern University.
-She has more than 30 years of experience in clinical positions treating clients from infancy through geriatrics.
+She has over 30 years of experience in clinical positions treating clients from infancy through geriatrics.
 Her interests are focused on clinical education, gender-affirming communication treatment, and management of swallowing and voice in clients with ventilator dependency.
+Her current challenge is to finish her dissertation in competency-based education.

 Financial Disclosure: Rocky Mountain University of Health Professions: Employee (Ongoing)